Solenoid Valves & Power Supply Voltage

 - Voltage compatibility:

-- Electrical characteristics:
+- Electrical properties:

 Troubleshooting and best practices